 How to Prevent Dementia: 12 Modifiable Risk Factors

-Dementia is not inevitable, and in some cases can be prevented.
-That's the main message of a report based on the latest studies of the disease published in The Lancet.
-While there is currently no known cure for dementia once onset is detected, we now know that approximately 40% of worldwide dementias can be prevented or delayed.
+Dementia is not inevitable and, in some cases, can be prevented.
+While there is currently no known cure for dementia once onset is detected, researchers now estimate that nearly half of worldwide dementia cases can be prevented or delayed.

-In this article, we'll cover 12 modifiable dementia risk factors and what physicians can do to help their patients prevent dementia and preserve their brain health as they age.
+In this article, we'll cover 12 modifiable dementia risk factors and what physicians can do to help their patients prevent cognitive decline and preserve their brain health as they age.

 What standards and tools do neurologists use to measure cognition?
 Download our ebook: Advancing Dementia Diagnosis in Neurology.